 The district will actively seek funds from outside sources either independently or through coordinated efforts with other districts, community agencies or the education service district for drug-free schools grants.

 A planned staff development program that includes current drug, alcohol and tobacco prevention education, an explanation of the district’s plan and staff responsibilities within that plan will be developed by the superintendent.
 The input of staff, parents and the community is encouraged to ensure a staff development program that best meets the needs of district students.

 The district will develop a public information plan for students, staff and parents.

-The district’s Drug Alcohol and Tobacco Prevention, Health Education policy, related Board policies, rules and procedures will be reviewed annually and updated as needed.
+The district’s Drug, Alcohol and Tobacco Prevention, Health Education plan, related Board policies, rules and procedures will be reviewed annually and updated as needed.

 Controlled Substances Act, 21 U.S.C. § 812 (2012); Schedules of Controlled Substances, 21 C.F.R. §§ 1308.11-1308.15 (2017).